DomhnallOD/gitpractise/README.md

+# Git Testing
-#This project has been created for the purpose of testing Git for Windows.
+This project has been created for the purpose of testing Git for Windows.